balopat/balopat.github.io/_drafts/2023-01-15-magic-and-entanglement.md

 # Basics of entanglement and stabilizer theories

 In this section, we review the concepts and mathematical tools in our two theories of interest and establish notation, mostly following Wilde {% cite wilde_quantum_2017 %} for the quantum information theoretical and entanglement-related concepts.
-To introduce the stabilizer formalism, we will follow multiple sources  {% cite gottesman_stabilizer_1997, aaronson_improved_2004, heimendahl_axiomatic_2022 %}.
+To introduce the stabilizer formalism, we will follow multiple sources  {% cite gottesman_stabilizer_1997 %}, {% cite aaronson_improved_2004}, {% cite heimendahl_axiomatic_2022 %}.

 ## State vector and density matrix representation of quantum states